Eighty new train carriages set to be introduced on the First TransPennine Express and London Midland networks from December 2013.

-- The new carriages, which will be built by Siemens, are being procured by London Midland on behalf of both TOCs.
-The leasing and operation of the additional carriages is being funded by an increase in government funding to the two TOCs of circa £41m to the planned end of their franchises.
+The new carriages, which will be built by Siemens, are being procured by London Midland on behalf of both TOCs.
+The leasing and operation of the additional carriages is being funded by an increase in government funding to the 2 TOCs of circa £41 million to the planned end of their franchises.
 The procurement for London Midland was already underway when the electrification of Manchester and the West Coast Main Line south of Wigan was announced.
 The government therefore asked London Midland to extend this existing procurement to include trains needed for the Manchester - Scotland services.

 The agreement with First TransPennine Express includes the electrification of the depot at Ardwick, Manchester, where those trains will be maintained.